 Jack LangdonChicago, IL

 Jack Langdon (b.
-1994, Madison, WI) is a Chicago-based composer/performer, media artist, and writer.
-His work utilizes instrumental performance, theater, new media, and installation in concert, site-specific, and digital contexts.
-His work is conceptually concerned with reflecting on and reorganizing musical production and creating environments for deeper social engagement in performance.
-He utilizes intermedia as a means to heighten contextual awarenesses of performance.
+1994, Madison, WI) is a composer, multi-instrumentalist, media artist, and writer.
+Jack’s work utilizes instrumental performance, theater, new media, and installation in concert, site-specific, and digital contexts.
+This work is often conceptually concerned with reflecting on and reorganizing musical production and creating environments for cooperative artistic sociality.
+This work often utilizes intermedia as a means of building social and political context.

 As a performer, Langdon has premiered works for organ, piano, and guitar.
-His areas of focus include pieces involving long durations, sonic fragility, improvisation, and theater.
+Jack’s areas of focus include pieces involving long durations, sonic fragility, improvisation, and theater.

-As a writer, his work focuses on the political economy of music, social interaction in performance, institutional politics, aesthetics beyond capital, and expanded notions of musical practice.
+As a writer, Jack’s work focuses on the political economy of music, social organization in performance, institutional politics, and expanded notions of musical practice.

-Langdon will be earning his Master of Arts in Digital Musics from Dartmouth College in Fall 2019 and has received his Bachelor of Music from St. Olaf College in Spring 2017.
+Langdon is working towards their Master of Arts in Digital Musics from Dartmouth College and received a Bachelor of Music from St. Olaf College in Spring 2017.

-His works have been performed by Southland Ensemble, RenegadeEnsemble, The Minnesota Sinfonia, Joshua Weinberg, Mivos Quartet, The Vital Organ Project, and The St. Olaf Band.
+Jack’s works have been performed by Southland Ensemble, RenegadeEnsemble, The Minnesota Sinfonia, Joshua Weinberg, Sara Constant, Mivos Quartet, The Vital Organ Project, Vancouver Chamber Choir, and The St. Olaf Band.

-His work has been recognized by The McKnight Foundation, The Lynn and Mary Steen Foundation, The University of Tennessee Knoxville Contemporary Music Festival, St. Olaf College’s Collaborative Undergraduate Research and Inquiry program, and the Wisconsin School Music Association, among others.
+Jack’s work has been recognized by The McKnight Foundation, The Fromm Foundation, The Lynn and Mary Steen Foundation, Composers Conference, The St. Petersburg New Music Festival, The University of Tennessee Knoxville Contemporary Music Festival, St. Olaf College’s Collaborative Undergraduate Research and Inquiry program, and the Wisconsin School Music Association, among others.

 interiority (for string quartet)